openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 ===========

-In this blog post, we presented how we performed the function validation of the GPU Operator running on 8 GPUs of the DGX-A100.
+In this blog post, we presented how we performed the function validation of the OpenShift GPU Operator running on 8 GPUs of the DGX-A100.
 We described the different Multi-Instance GPU (MIG) modes that we tested, as well as how the values of the node labels and GPU resources for these different settings.
 We also conducted a performance benchmark,